Grant Resource Center

 By and large, foundations do not make grants to for-profit enterprises.

 The U.S. Small Business Administration does not offer grants to start or expand small businesses, although it does offer a wide variety of loan programs.
 (See https://www.sba.gov/loanprograms for more information) While the SBA does offer some grant programs, these are generally designed to expand and enhance organizations that provide small business management, technical, or financial assistance.
 These grants generally support non-profit organizations, intermediary lending institutions, and state and local governments.
-Most funding for small business is in the form of loans or tax incentives.
+Most funding for small businesses is in the form of loans or tax incentives.

-A legitimate federal grant program for small businesses is the SBIR (Small Business Innovation Research Program) for small high tech businesses.
+A legitimate federal grant program for small businesses is the SBIR (Small Business Innovation Research Program) for small high-tech businesses.
 This is a competitive grant offered by many federal departments.
 For more information, see: https://www.sbir.gov

 For more information on the SBA programs, see their website at: https://www.sba.gov/loanprograms.